 Synopsis:

 While ACIS reads out a frame, it is still taking data.
 Photons detected during the readout are clocked out in the wrong row and so have incorrect CHIPY values.
-For a bright source, you get a streak along the entire column of the source.
+For a bright source, you get a streak along the entire column of the source, as shown in the Get Started section.
 Events above a source occur as a frame is being read out.
 Events below the source occur when the previous frame is being read out.

 Purpose:

-To remove the streak from the image (for cosmetic reasons and so that it doesn't affect source detection), and to retain the streak photons (which have more accurate timing information and are not affected by pileup).
+To remove the streak from the image (for cosmetic reasons and so that it doesn't affect source detection), and to retain the streak photons.

 Related Links: